Miff-Real/DanTModules-Manual/README.md

 If you encounter any bugs or issues with this plugin or its modules, please raise an [issue](https://github.com/Miff-Real/DanTModules-Manual/issues) in this GitHub repository.

 I would love to see anything you create with this plugin, tag your creations with `#dantmodules` & and the name of the modules used.
+On Instagram you can also directly tag me [@dant.synth](https://www.instagram.com/dant.synth/)

 If you feel generous or want to motivate me to further develop this plugin, you may [donate here](https://monzo.me/danieltilley2).